torjuskd/config-files/README.md

-# config-files
+# Snacks
+A repo for snacks like:
-Repo for config files and scripts.
+* config files
+* scripts
+* nice info and cheatsheets